Université de Montréal

 Additional family-friendly benefits extended parental leave to unpaid leave, phased-in return to work for new parents, child care onsite

-Additional family-friendly information summer day camps programs for kids, from sport to music to science to theatre camps (and more)
+Additional family-friendly information summer day camps programs for children (including employees' kids), from sport to music, science to theatre camps and more, 2 dedicated days off for family appointments and personal reasons

 Vacation & Personal Time-Off Rating: A+